How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 1. Market validation stage

 Market validation is the first stage of your validation process.
-If your idea passes this stage of the validation process, you can continue with the next stages.
+If your idea passes this stage, you can proceed to the next stages.

 market validation stage